ramadis/alacazam/README.md

 ## Alacazam

-A tool to find videos from similar video clips
+A tool to find videos from similar video clips, using [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network), [OpenCV](https://opencv.org/), and [k-d trees](https://en.wikipedia.org/wiki/K-d_tree).
+This project was developed in ~9 hours for 2019 Facebook Hackathon in Buenos Aires, Argentina.

 ## Set up